-Customizing the ornaments so that they look like ornaments was all me though :)
+Customizing the ornaments so that they look like ornaments was my own neat idea :)

 You also want to plan ahead by preparing the ornament tops and hooks ahead of time.
 Do this by poking a hole through the marshmallows.
-I used a cake pop stick to do this.
-Then carefully slide both sides of short (approx. 2″) licorice pieces into the marshmallows.
+I used a cake pop stick to poke the hole.
+Then, carefully slide both sides of short (approx. 2″) licorice pieces into the marshmallows.
 Set these aside until they are needed.

 Let the icing drip off.
 Before the icing settles, sprinkle the sprinkles all over the cake pops, and then set one of your ornament tops on the top of the cake pop settled into the icing :)

-TIP: keep the pops cold throughout the process as much as possible.
+Keep the Christmas cake pops cold throughout the process as much as possible.
 Always take one pop out of the fridge at a time, and put it back in as soon as possible.
 This will give you the best results :)

-I wrapped some of these pops in clear bags, and tied a little red and white twine around them to present them as nice Christmas favours :)
+I wrapped some of these ornament cake pops in clear bags, and tied a little red and white twine around them to present them as nice Christmas favours :)

 I hope you enjoy making these delicious treats!